lightstreams-network/docs/content/getting-started/file-sharing/_index.md

 Once your Lightstreams node is fully synced and you own some PHT(or ETH), you can start distributing files!
-If you still don't have a lightstream node running locally and fully synchronize, follow [this instructions](getting-started/quick-start/)
+If you still don't have a lightstream node running locally and fully synchronize, follow [the instructions here](getting-started/quick-start/)

 ## Private File Sharing for dApps, content producers